 Practical information

-During the week, the farm is open by reservation only for groups, from March to October.
+During the week, La Ferme is open by reservation for groups.

 How to get there?